 An ounce of prevention is worth more than a gallon of cover-up paint.
-Here are 3 tips that will help prevent graffiti on your property:
+Here are three tips that can help prevent graffiti on your property:

 - Quick removal: The best prevention is the quick removal of tags or graffiti, since the primary goal of graffiti vandals is for their "work" to be seen.
 If graffiti is removed quickly, there's less payoff for the risk and work involved.
 Call 311 to order free supplies to remove graffiti from your property.